Mat or chair based

 Suitable for Beginners

 This 10-week course offers yoga for all and incorporates the chair for those who prefer to be sat rather than sitting/lying on the floor.
 You do not need any prior experience.
 Beginners and people of any age and ability are welcome.
-Every practice will be adapted and modified as required, ensuring that you can participate fully, working at your own pace in a supportive and non-judgemental atmosphere.
+Every practice will be adapted and modified as required, ensuring that you can participate fully, working at your own pace in a supportive and non-judgemental environment.

 Yoga and Mindfulness